 Anne will help ACF network with various health professionals and partners and will contribute to board development.

-Elizabeth Dyer Cobb
+Elizabeth Dyer Cobbs

-Elizabeth “Lil” Dyer Cobb is a licensed medical esthetician, holds a degree in broadcast journalism, and founded Atlanta’s first medical spa, Seraphim Skin Care.
+Elizabeth “Lil” Dyer Cobbs is a licensed medical esthetician, holds a degree in broadcast journalism, and founded Atlanta’s first medical spa, Seraphim Skin Care.
 As a small business owner in the Atlanta area since 1997, Lil is well connected within the community.
 She has grown her business from the ground up, demonstrating skills in marketing, networking, planning and executing a successful business.
 Seraphim Skin Care has won a multitude of awards since its opening, including Best Men’s Facial in 2016.
 For the past two years, Lil has held a fundraiser, the Angel Gala, to raise money for FODAC.
 Lil brings her energy, creativity, business-mindedness and event planning skills to the Aimee Copeland Foundation.

 John is a partner with the law firm, Trusted Counsel (Ashley), LLC, where he serves as legal counsel to middle-market companies, private equity investors and Fortune 500 companies.
 John’s practice focuses on corporate and transactional matters, particularly those related to intellectual property, technology agreements, private equity investments and the sale and acquisition of companies.